 The novel absorption column design proved to be a simple and accurate method for quantifying PAA vapor.
-Two vastly different PAA formulations were tested in this study which yielded very similar results which suggests that while PAA is always in equilibrium with acetic acid and hydrogen peroxide, PAA vapor detection is not influenced by the presence of the other two molecules or apparent vapor pressure differentials.
+Two vastly different PAA formulations were tested in this study which yielded very similar results which suggests that while PAA is always in equilibrium with acetic acid and hydrogen peroxide, PAA vapor detection is not influenced by the presence of the other two molecules.
 The absorption column also verified that there is a strong linear correlation between PAA solution concentration and vapor production when subjected to substantially identical experimental conditions.